 Sure, a Bill Clinton-approved memoir penned by the co-founder of the U.S. Green Building Council or an in-depth look at garden irrigation with toilet water are poor substitutes for the latest Mary Higgins Clark paperback or a stack of trashy gossip mags.
-But in the event that you want to add a bit of sustainability-minded substance to your list of summertime beach reads
+But in the event that you want to add a bit of sustainability-minded substance to your list of summertime beach reads, look no further.

 Any specific books that you're looking forward to spending some QT with this summer?